 As you age, your body’s fluid reserve becomes smaller, your ability to conserve water is reduced and your thirst sense becomes less acute.
 These problems are compounded by chronic illnesses such as diabetes and dementia, and by the use of certain medications.
 Older adults also may have mobility problems that limit their ability to obtain water for themselves.

-Here are some complications that can be the result of dehydration in nursing homes:
+Here are some symptoms that can be the result of dehydration in nursing homes: